China regulator says Didi, Uber deal will need Mofcom approval

 "Mofcom has not currently received a merger filing related to the deal between Didi and Uber," ministry spokesman Shen Danyang said.
 "All transactors must apply to the ministry in advance.
 Those that haven't applied won't be able to carry out a merger" if they fall under applicable anti-trust and merger rules, he said.

-"Some of the financial metrics of the transaction did not meet the filing requirements.
-UberChina and Didi are not profitable yet, and UberChina's turnover in 2015 didn't meet the 400 million yuan (£45.56 million) trigger requirement for the anti-trust process."
+Didi Chuxing did not immediately respond to a request for comment.
+Uber did not respond to requests for comment.

-Didi and Uber have been in a fierce battle in China, spending billions of dollars to subsidise rides and win users.
+Didi and Uber have been in a fierce battle in China, spending billions of dollars to subsidize rides and win users.

 Other players, however, could step up competition.